 The Neurological Institute takes a multidisciplinary approach to diagnosing and treating chronic headaches.
-Most patients begin by seeing one of our neurologists who subspecialize in headache disorders, and undergo a comprehensive history and physical assessment.
-Some patients may also undergo diagnostic studies, such as magnetic resonance imaging (MRI).
+Most patients begin by seeing one of our neurologists who subspecialize in headache disorders, with several of our physicians specifically board certified in headache medicine and pain management.
+Patients first undergo a comprehensive history and physical assessment.
+Some may also undergo diagnostic studies, such as magnetic resonance imaging (MRI).

 Our neurology specialists treat most headache disorders by providing reassurance and with medications.
 Neurology specialists may consult experts in physiatry, psychology or neurosurgery to aid in the treatment of select headache disorders.
 For example, our physiatrists aid in the treatment of cervicogenic headaches with injections; while our psychologists aid in the treatment of tension headaches with relaxation techniques; while our neurosurgeons aid in the treatment of headache disorders due to raised intracranial pressure or mass lesions with surgery.

 Our chronic headache specialists may also recommend integrative medicine programs such as acupuncture.

 Along with these treatment options, patient education is also an important component in chronic headache care.
 Our experts work with patients, helping them to recognize triggers and modify habits that may help alleviate chronic headaches.

 For More Information

-In order to serve all of our patients’ neurology needs, our team of general neurologists at the NorthShore Neurological Institute provide access for both urgent and non-urgent outpatient appointments, as well as inpatient consultation services.
+In order to serve all of our patients’ neurology needs, our team of general neurologists at the NorthShore Neurological Institute provides access for both urgent and non-urgent outpatient appointments, as well as inpatient consultation services.